 Walk into any appliance showroom in Connecticut today and you'll notice something different: nearly every refrigerator, washer, and dishwasher now comes with Wi-Fi connectivity, an app, and a list of "smart" features.
-In 2026, smart appliances have moved from a premium novelty to a mainstream expectation.
-But before you upgrade, it's worth understanding what you're actually getting — and what the tradeoffs are for Connecticut homeowners.
+In 2026, smart appliances in Connecticut have moved from a premium novelty to a mainstream expectation.
+But before you upgrade, it's worth understanding what you're actually getting — and what the real tradeoffs are for CT homeowners who want appliances that stay repairable for years to come.

 What Does "Smart" Actually Mean?